jaimenj/the-seo-workspace/README.md

 ## Description

 A plugin to study the SEO of sites.
+With this plugin you can organize the sites that you are working on the SEO.
+You can edit the main configs for each site, for each mode of study.
+Launch the studies and see the progress until in finish all into your WordPress site.

 Plugin website: \
 <a href="https://jnjsite.com/the-seo-workspace-for-wordpress/">https://jnjsite.com/the-seo-workspace-for-wordpress/</a>